-- The government now initiates to sell a part of its equities in LIC with the help of Initial Public Offer (IPO).
+- The government now initiates to sell a part of its equities in LIC with the help of an Initial Public Offer (IPO).

 - Cooperative societies are currently taxed at a rate of 30% with surcharge and cess.
-As a major concession, and in order to bring uniformity between the cooperative societies and corporates, the Finance Minister has suggested to provide an option to cooperative societies to be taxed at 22% plus 10% surcharge and 4% cess with no exemptions/deductions.
+As a major concession, and in order to bring uniformity between the cooperative societies and corporates, the Finance Minister has suggested providing an option to cooperative societies to be taxed at 22% plus 10% surcharge and 4% cess with no exemptions/deductions.

 - To claim the tax exemption, charity institutions need to be registered with the Income Tax Department.
 It is proposed to make the registration completely electronic under a unique registration number (URN) to be issued to all new and existing charity institutions.